Hellenic Air Force: Unmanned aerial vehicles (UAVs)

-It has been announced that the first Greek UCAV is under development.
-It will be called Grypas.
-The project is lead by EAB with the collaboration of several universities such as the Democritus University of Thrace.
+It has been announced that the first Greek UCAV is under development named "Grypas", after the legendary animal.
+The project is led by HAI, with the collaboration of several universities such as the Democritus University of Thrace.
 Large scale production is expected to start in 2025.

 Regional role

 Turkey

-In international politics, the antagonism between Greece and Turkey has made it imperative for HAF to maintain parity with TAF.
-HAF and TAF pilots have engaged in mock dogfights over the Aegean sea for years, with some turning deadly such as the 1996 shooting down of a Turkish F-16 by a Greek Mirage 2000 and the 2006 crash between a Greek F-16 and a Turkish F-16.
+In international politics, the antagonism between Greece and Turkey has made it imperative for HAF to maintain parity with Turkish Air Force (TAF).
+HAF and TAF pilots have engaged in mock dogfights over the Aegean Sea for years, with some turning deadly; such as the 1996 shooting down of a Turkish F-16 by a Greek Mirage 2000, and the 2006 crash of a Greek F-16 where Greek pilot attempted a move to escape the Turkish F-16 and subsequently crashed into the Aegean sea with the pilot losing his life.

 The regional balance of power in the eastern Mediterranean was inevitably affected during the Greek government-debt crisis.
-However, it was subsequently restored, influenced by negative developments in Turkey's F-35 program in 2019, rise of diplomatic tensions in Turkey-US bilateral relations during the same period, and at the same time, the decision of Greece to direct funds towards the upgrade of its existing F-16 and Mirage 2000 fleet, and eventually to acquire new 4.5 generation fighters in 2020.
+However, it was subsequently restored, influenced by negative developments in Turkey's F-35 programme in 2019, rise of diplomatic tensions in Turkey-US bilateral relations during the same period, and at the same time, the decision of Greece to direct funds towards the upgrade of its existing F-16 and Mirage 2000 fleet, and eventually to acquire new 4.5 generation fighters in 2020.
+By 2023, several Rafale jets have been delivered, as well as the upgrade of F16s to the Viper variant.